House committee OKs ban on businesses requiring vaccinations - NewsBreak

 BOISE, Idaho (AP) — A panel of Idaho lawmakers has advanced a bill that would make it a crime for Idaho businesses to require employees to get vaccinated against the coronavirus.

-Other businesses would be barred from firing, segregating or discriminating against unvaccinated workers.

-The House Business Committee sent the bill to the full House on a party-line vote Tuesday.
+The House Business Committee sent the bill to the full House with a “do pass” recommendation on a party-line vote Tuesday afternoon.

 Shepherd, a Republican from Pollock, said the bill protects “individual liberty,” and that businesses could simply close their doors if the owners feel it is too dangerous to work with unvaccinated employees during the coronavirus pandemic.